Turn your podcast episodes to short-form videos with AI

 Step 1 – Make sure Zoom is installed on everyone’s device

 The first step in using Zoom to record your podcast is to make sure the Zoom application is installed and updated on your computer or phone.
-If you have guests logging in on separate devices, make sure to have them install and update Zoom ahead of time to ensure that your recording goes smoothly.
+If you have guests logging in on separate devices, make sure to have them install and update Zoom ahead of time to guarantee that your recording goes smoothly.

 Step 2 – Set up your Equipment and Enable Microphones, Cameras, and Headphones